2 Background

 2.2 Skeena Knowledge Trust

 The Skeena Knowledge Trust (SKT) serves as a centralized repository for data and information related to salmon and salmon habitat within the Skeena River watershed.
 To support informed decision-making, SKT provides access to a wide range of reports, datasets, and spatial information through its online platform.
-A summary of the available project packages and geospatial data can be found in Appendix 2, which provides an overview of key resources and their relevance to salmon conservation and habitat management in the region.
+Data including reports, datasets, and spatial layers relevant to salmon conservation and habitat management in the region are accessible through the SKT data portal.

 2.3 Water Quality